ander-elkoroaristizabal/InfojobsScraper/README.md

 tqdm
 ```

-This module also requires having [chromedriver](https://sites.google.com/a/chromium.org/chromedriver) installed.
+This module also requires having the *Chrome* browser and [chromedriver](https://sites.google.com/a/chromium.org/chromedriver) installed.

 ## Files: